datalayer-examples/jupyterlab-running-sessions-example/README.md

 > JupyterLab Running Sessions Example.

-Expose the `RunningSessions` of JupyterLab `Lumino` widget as a `React.js` component.
+Expose the `RunningSessions` of JupyterLab `Lumino` Widget as a `React.js` Component.

 <div align="center" style="text-align: center">
   <img alt="JupyterLab Running Sessions" src="https://datalayer-jupyter-examples.s3.amazonaws.com/jupyterlab-running-sessions.png" />
 </div>

-This is what it takes to show the Running Sessions in your React component.
+This is what it takes to show the Running Sessions in your React Components.

 ```tsx
 import { Lumino } from "@datalayer/jupyter-react/lib/jupyter/lumino/Lumino";